tylerhunt/remockable/README.markdown

 ## Matchers

-Remockable currently includes support for all of the Active Model validation and allow_mass_assignment_of matchers, and also supports the have_column, have_index, and have_scope Active Record matchers.
+Remockable currently includes support for all of the Active Model validation and allow_mass_assignment_of matchers, and also supports the association, have_column, have_index, and have_scope Active Record matchers.

 More are on the way soon.